AdrianJusepeitis/FastDMinR/README.md

 dif_data$cdf$aggr_cdf
 ```

-It is formated in long format making it easy to produce the necessary plots with ggplot2:
+The long format makes it easy to produce the necessary plots with ggplot2:
 ```r
 library(ggplot2)